About the Love of Learning Program

 Why the Love of Learning Program is important:

-There are more than 51,000 children in Foster Care in Australia.
+There are approximately 48,000 children in Foster Care in Australia.
 Many of these children have missed out on stable, positive and healthy family relationships and stable schooling.
 More than one quarter (25.6%) of children in care report having problems at school that they have been unable to get help with.
 The most common unresolved problem is with their schoolwork (43.6%).
 Research indicates that many children in care have poor physical health, socio-emotional well-being and cognitive/learning outcomes in comparison to their peers.

 - 92% of children in care have below average reading skills by the time they are 7 years of age, and it is a struggle for them to catch up